casper-network/docs/source/docs/casper/faq/faq-developer.md

 </details>

 <details>
-<summary><b>Is there an API available to query network transactions?</b></summary>
+<summary><b>Is there an API available to query a node RPC endpoint?</b></summary>

 The client API of Casper Node is available at [Casper RPC API](http://casper-rpc-docs.s3-website-us-east-1.amazonaws.com/).
-You can find specific node-addresses at cspr.live for the [testnet](https://testnet.cspr.live/tools/peers) or [mainnet](https://cspr.live/tools/peers).
+You can find specific node-addresses at cspr.live for the [Testnet](https://testnet.cspr.live/tools/peers) or [Mainnet](https://cspr.live/tools/peers).

 </details>

 <details>
- <summary><b>How can I query a transaction for an account?</b></summary>
+ <summary><b>How can I query a deploy for an account?</b></summary>

 On-chain accounts are associated with an account address.
-Transaction data includes account address as a sub-field.
+Deploy data includes account address as a sub-field.

 </details>

 <details>
   <summary><b>When are finality signatures needed?</b></summary>

-  Finality signatures are confirmations from validators that they have executed the transaction.
-Exchanges should be asserting finality by collecting the weight of two-thirds of transaction signatures.
+  Finality signatures are confirmations from validators that they have executed the deploy.
+Exchanges should be asserting finality by collecting the weight of two-thirds of deploy signatures.
 If an exchange runs a read-only node, it can collect these finality signatures from its node.
 Otherwise, the exchange must assert finality by collecting finality signatures and have proper monitoring infrastructure to prevent a Byzantine attack.
 <br/><br/>
-Suppose an exchange connects to someone else's node RPC to send transactions to the network.
-In this case, the node is considered high risk, and the exchange must assert finality by checking to see how many validators have run the transactions in the network.
+Suppose an exchange connects to someone else's node RPC to send deploys to the network.
+In this case, the node is considered high risk, and the exchange must assert finality by checking to see how many validators have run the deploys in the network.

 </details>

 <details>
   <summary><b>How is a deploy_hash different than a transfer_hash?</b></summary>

-  Essentially, there is no difference between a  <i>deploy_hash</i> and a <i>transfer_hash</i> since they are both deploy transactions.
+  Essentially, there is no difference between a  <i>deploy_hash</i> and a <i>transfer_hash</i> since they are both deploys.
 However, the platform is labeling the subset of deploys which are transfers, to filter transfers from other types of deploys.
 In other words, a <i>transfer_hash</i> is a native transfer, while a <i>deploy_hash</i> is another kind of deploy.

 </details>